The following instructions are intended for users who are using the XinematiX App for the first time. It provides an introduction how to use the App.

 Multi name (8).
 Tap 'Done' to finish (9).

 Replacing sounds in an existing Multi is done in the same way as described above.
-You only maintain the previous Multi name at the end of editing.
+You only have to maintain the previous Multi name when saving it.

 All sounds are edited very carefully, nevertheless you may want to modify one or the other according to your personal taste.
 For this purpose some rotary controllers are available whose function are described in the following.